 MP5 is a famous submachine gun that was invented in the 1960’s.
-Sine then, it went through several redesigns and upgrades.
+Since then, it has gone through several redesigns and upgrades.
 MP5 is a close combat gun that has a pretty high fire rate.

-Things To Consider Before Purchasing A MP5 Sight
+Things To Consider Before Purchasing An MP5 Sight

 MP5 is not a rifle nor a sniper rifle.
-It’s a sub machine gun with pretty high fire rate.
+It’s a submachine gun with a pretty high fire rate.
 You need to buy sights/optics that have low magnification to pair up with the gun.
 Here are some pointers to help you regarding that decision.

 Glass quality.
-As there won’t be any magnification, you don’t need to worry about that.
+As there is no magnification, you don’t need to worry about that.
 If the glass is good and it was treated well with coatings, then you have nothing to worry about.

 Build quality.
 MP5 doesn’t have that much recoil.
 It’s quite easy to understand the pattern and master it.
 It’s not enough to break an aluminum scope by any means.
 It’s still a good idea to take a good scope that is capable of taking a rough beating.